jihyekwak/project-4-travel/README.md

 # Travel Planner
 This app is travel planner for travel lovers.
-Explore destination and plan your travels with your family and friends, and share the plans and itineraries with others.
-Leave precious memories through travels.
+Explore destinations and plan your travels with your family and friends, and share the plans and itineraries with others.
+The travel plan has general travel info, travel check lists, itineraries, comments functions.
+This app is not only for planning but also leaving precious memories through travels.

 #### Table of Contents
 1. [About The Project](#about-the-project)